vmware/differential-datalog/doc/tutorial/tutorial.md

 The module system enables the creation of reusable DDlog libraries.
 Some of these libraries are distributed with DDlog in the `lib` directory.
 A particularly important one is the standard library [`std.dl`](../../lib/std.dl), which defines types like `Vec`, `Set`, `Map`, `Option`, `Ref`, and others.
-This library is imported automatically into every DDlog program; therefore the path to the `lib` directory must always be specified using the `-L` switch.
+This library is imported automatically into every DDlog program.

 ## Indexes